eurec4a/mqtt_spec/mqtt_spec.md

 }
 ```
 Platforms should send as many information as possible.
-If any information is not available, the field should be ommitted.
+If any information is not available, the field should be omitted.

 The `platform_types` can be filled with an arbitrary amount of names describing the kind of the platform.
 The most specific names must be written first.